Fun & Well Designed Course

 #6.
 Downhill a pretty good bit and the basket is a little bit to the right.
 So sidearm is necessary.
 I got robbed on this hole by my rhino going in the basket and got out.
-Drops -5 or something.
+Drops about -15'

 #7.
 Tree in the middle of the fairway, which makes this a little bit challenging, throw to the left side of it or rightside.
 Sidearmers like this.